version-1/papyrus-docs/README.md

 :warning: This app is still Beta Release :warning:

- This repository is document repository for PaPyrus
+ This repository is a document repository for PaPyrus

 # PaPyrus